jasonhand/academic-kickstart/content/post/customizing-azure-boards-for-incident-tracking/index.md

 editable: true
 ---

-Now that we have [created an incident tracking tool with Azure Boards](/post/creating-an-incident-tracking-tool-with-azure-boards/), we need to ensure we are tracking all of the important aspects.
+Now that we have [a tool to track the incident details](/post/creating-an-incident-tracking-tool-with-azure-boards/), we need to ensure we are tracking all of the important aspects.
 Such as *When did we know about the problem* and more.

 Let's now take a look at how we can customize Azure Boards to track additional incident details.